beyarkay/masters-thesis/src/03_lit_review.md

 classes will take approximately 10 times shorter than performing inference on a dataset with 50 classes.

-Notably, HMMs have been used by researchers Wang Chunli and Gao Wen to classify thousands of unique gestures from Chinese Sign Language:
+Notably, HMMs have been used by Chunli and Wen to classify thousands of unique gestures from Chinese Sign Language:
 @chunliwangRealTimeLargeVocabulary2001 classified 4800 signs,
 @wangchunliRealTimeLargeVocabulary2002 classified 5100 signs, and